-Linda Boice earned a degree in Music Education from Grove City College and currently serves as Minister of Music at Center Presbyterian Church in McMurray where she directs the vocal, handbell, wind and recorder ensembles.
-A life-long resident of Western Pennsylvania, she resides in Washington with her husband who is a public school music educator and two daughters who are attending Grove City College.
+Linda Boice earned a degree in Music Education from Grove City College and serves as Minister of Music at Center Presbyterian Church in McMurray where she directs the vocal, handbell, wind, and recorder ensembles.
+She resides in Washington, PA with her talented family.

 Bobbie Calhoun lives in South Park and has been involved with music since she was a child.
-She initially played flute and piccolo, but has focused on handbells for the past 20 years.
+She initially played flute and piccolo, but has focused on handbells for 20+ years.
 She has degrees in Mechanical Engineering and Education, and a minor in Music Education.
-She has 2 children and 4 grandsons.
-Bobbie is retired and volunteers with Meals on Wheels and Jefferson Regional Medical Center.
+She has two children and four grandsons.

 Beth Dakin has been ringing handbells for 25 years in choirs in Virginia, Georgia and Pittsburgh.
 She has a PhD in Genetics and works as a researcher in the Biology Department at Duquesne University.
 Beth and her husband have a son and a daughter.

 Cynthia Donahoe lives in Mt.
 Lebanon and is Clerk of Session at Southminster Presbyterian Church.
-At Southminster she also directs the Southminster Handbell Ensemble, sings in the choir, and works with young ringers.
-She and her husband have three grown daughters.
+In addition, she directs the Southminster Handbell Ensemble and sings in the choir.
+She is a Stephen Minister and is on the Board of South Hills Interfaith Ministries.
+She and her husband have three daughters.

-Dan Fernandez has played handbells for 21 years with choirs in New Jersey and the Pittsburgh area, and serves on the Board for Three Rivers Ringers.
-Dan is a graduate of Carnegie Mellon University and works for the Pittsburgh Symphony Orchestra.
-He also plays clarinet, sings bass and enjoys hiking.
+Dan Fernandez has played handbells for 24 years with ensembles in New Jersey and Pittsburgh, and is a founder and Board member of TRR.
+Dan is a Carnegie Mellon University alumnus and is Inside Sales Manager for the Pittsburgh Symphony Orchestra.
+He also plays clarinet, sings bass, and enjoys hiking.

 Jeffrey K. Funk began ringing at Susquehanna University, continued at Penn State where he earned his PhD, and also played at Mt.
 Lebanon United Methodist Church.
 He works as the lab manager for an environmental company and is Treasurer/Secretary of the Pittsburgh Area Planted Aquarium Society.

-Linda Minnotte is a founding member of TRR and current President.
-She began the Mt.
-Lebanon UMC Chapel Bells and rings with them.
-Additionally, she has rung in national events since 2006.
+Linda Minnotte has been ringing bells since 1971 and is a founding member of TRR and its current President.
+She founded the Mt.
+Lebanon UMC Chapel Bells, and has rung in national events since 2006.
 She lives in Mt.
-Lebanon with her husband Rick, and has a daughter at the University of Oklahoma.
+Lebanon with her husband Rick.
+Their recently married daughter Kim lives in Norman, OK.

-Alison Peters was introduced to handbells by joining Southminster Presbyterian’s Women’s Handbell Group eight years ago.
-She is a CPA who, in addition to having her own company, works as the Financial Administrator for Mt.
-Lebanon Library and works administratively for Southminster Presbyterian Church.
-She has 3 children, 2 of whom ring handbells.
+Alison Peters learned handbells by joining Southminster Presbyterian’s Handbell Ensemble 12 years ago.
+She is a CPA who has her own CPA firm and works as the Financial Administrator for Mt.
+Lebanon Library and Southminster Church.
+She has 3 children and is thrilled to be ringing with her daughter.

-Andy Seay is the Managing Director of TRR and has rung handbells for 15 years.
+Andy Seay is the Associate Conductor of TRR and has rung handbells for 15+ years.
 Andy plays handbells at Mt.
 Lebanon United Methodist Church, composes for handbell ensembles, and has directed a children’s chime choir.
-Originally from Chesapeake, VA, Andy holds two degrees from Carnegie Mellon and works for the Pittsburgh Symphony.
+Andy holds two degrees from Carnegie Mellon and works for the Pittsburgh Symphony.

 Megan Snider is originally from southeastern Ohio and has been ringing handbells for 13 years.
 Megan and her husband moved to Pittsburgh four years ago to work for Petland in the Pittsburgh Mills, and spend their free time experiencing all Pittsburgh has to offer with their three children.